pixelninja/useragent_details/README.md

 ## Usage

-Checks the users browser, version, platform, platform version, if it's a mobile device, a robot or using chromeframe and outputs results into the param pool.
+Checks the users browser, version, platform, platform version, if it's a mobile device, a robot or using chromeframe and outputs results into a custom datasource.
 Easy!

 ## Credits